 Students are what brings a campus to life.
 Here at the University of Wisconsin-Platteville we take pride in our students.

-The University of Wisconsin-Platteville Services for Students With Disabilities (SSWD) office helps to create a friendly and welcoming environment for all students, especially those with disabilities.
-Whether you are a current student or a prospective student thinking of attending UW-Platteville, SSWD is committed to assisting you.
+Whether you are a current student or a prospective student thinking of attending UW-Platteville, DAC is committed to assisting you.

 Considering coming to UW-Platteville for your college experience?
-Thinking about college is an exciting time in a student’s life but it can be a difficult transition.
-It can be especially difficult for students with disabilities.
-It is SSWD's job to aid students in their transition by creating a welcoming environment.
+Thinking about college is an exciting time in a student’s life but it can be a difficult transition for all students.
+It is DAC's job to aid students in their transition by creating a welcoming environment.